Grandview Oregon, Ghost Town

 Grandview is yet another town that only remains in name.

 Remains of the town were visible up until about 1974, but everything except the cemetery seems to be long gone.
 But based on it’s location, it’s not hard to imagine why.
 Twenty miles or more north of Sisters, and about fifteen south west of Madras, the town was perched over the canyons that now contain Lake Billy Chinook.
-It’s said the name comes from the view, as the Eastern side of the Cascade mountains is easily visible, as are the Three Sisters, Three Finger Jack, and Broken Top mountains.
+It’s said the name comes from the view, as the Eastern side of the Cascade mountains is easily visible, as are the Three Sisters, Three Fingered Jack, and Broken Top mountains.

 Descriptions of the town say that there are still buildings there, but other then newer homes and a resort area, I was not able to find anything.